MOISTURE SENSITIVITY TESTING OF ASPHALT MIXTURES

 1. Place molds containing the specimens into the mounting trays, compacted side up.

-2. The test temperature shall be 50°C. Condition specimens for 30 minutes after achieving test temperature.
+2. The test temperature shall be 40°C for PG 58-XX binders.
+For all other grades use 50°C. Condition specimens for 30 minutes after achieving test temperature.
 At no time should specimens be submerged longer than 35 minutes prior to test initiation.

 3. Lower wheel onto specimens